zyc-commit-cloud/HSDNet/README.md

 Targets in UAV aerial imagery are typically small, densely distributed, and frequently occluded, posing challenges to spatial position perception, detail preservation during successive downsampling, effective neck-level feature propagation and fusion, and accurate small-object bounding-box regression.

 To address these issues, we propose HSDNet, a hypergraph-enhanced framework for UAV small-object detection.
 First, a Detail- and Position-Aware Feature Enhancement (DPFE) module is introduced into Stages 2 and 3 of the backbone to strengthen small-object representations before further downsampling.
 It models local details and contextual cues across multiple patch scales while explicitly encoding horizontal and vertical positional information.
-Second, a high-resolution multi-scale detection neck shifts the detection scales toward higher resolutions and fuses shallow fine-grained spatial information with cross-stage semantic context enhanced by hypergraph reasoning.
+Second, a HRMS-Neck shifts the detection scales toward higher resolutions and fuses shallow fine-grained spatial information with cross-stage semantic context enhanced by hypergraph reasoning.
 Finally, an auxiliary bounding-box regression strategy based on Inner-CIoU constructs scaled predicted and ground-truth boxes for overlap computation, providing additional overlap-based supervision for low-overlap small-object samples.

 Experiments on VisDrone2019 and HazyDet demonstrate that HSDNet improves UAV small-object detection performance while reducing the parameter count relative to the Hyper-YOLO baseline.